null Displaying the Flag with other Flags

 Displaying the Flag with other Flags

-Displaying the Flag with Other Flags
+Displaying American Flags Alongside Other Flags

-United States Flag Code and Etiquette
+United States Flag Code & Etiquette

 • Another nation's flag shouldn't be displayed on the same halyard as the American Flag.